ChauCongTu/ChauCongTu/README.md

 ## I'm a Web Programming Students

-- 👨‍💻 I am currently studying information technology at University of Transpot and Communications (UTC2).
+- 👨‍💻 Currently, I am studying Information Technology at the University of Transport and Communications (UTC2).

-- 📚 I’m currently learning about Frontend and Backend Web Developer 😅
+- 📚 I am currently learning about Frontend and Backend Web Development.

-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 My future goals include acquiring more knowledge about new technologies and never cease to come up with innovative ideas.

 ---